ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.SetActivationStatus"></a>
 ## SetActivationStatus<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API is used to set the activation status.
 It takes a string as an input parameter and returns a success message.

-The activation status can be any string value.
-The method triggers the OnActivationStatusChanged event.
+This method triggers the [OnActivationStatusChanged](#event.OnActivationStatusChanged)

 ### Parameters